ricardokleinklein/ricardokleinklein.github.io/about.md

 # Main roles

 * **Research Intern** at *National Institute of Informatics (NII)* in Tokyo -- From October 2017 to April 2018.
-	- Word embeddings for the enhancement of prosodic features in speech synthesis.

 * **Co-founder** at *Proyecto Nautilus* -- From January 2017 to now.
 	- Framed within the *ActúaUPM XIV* start-up competition, hosted by the Technical University of Madrid.
 	- Ranked in the Top 50 bussiness ideas among more than 500 competitors.